-- Set up a backyard tiki bar and serve a few of your favorite Hawaiian appetizers and a few 🍹 tropical cocktails and now you've got a party.
+- Set up a backyard tiki bar and serve a few of your favorite Hawaiian appetizers, some luau food, and a few 🍹 tropical cocktails and now you've got a party.

 - Figure out how many guests you will have a set up a long table with all of the food!
 Add a few tiki torches to the yard and you're done.
 Make sure you have plenty of leis to go around.

 Both of these tropical salsa recipes are great to serve with grilled chicken.
 If you are grilling outside simply whip up a batch of Easy Grilled Chicken Breasts and serve it with PIneapple Salsa and/or Mango Salsa.

 Kimchi Dip, usually called Kimchee Dip in Hawaii is a local style potluck recipe that's inexpensive and easy to make.

 Kimchi dip is served with chips, typically Fritos or wonton crisps; but you can also serve it with a side of sliced veggies.
 This recipe might sound weird but it's ultra delicious.

 This creamy spicy dip also makes a delicious burger sauce.
 Trust me here, you need to try it.